Ashwagandha | Indian ginseng

 Vegetarian ● Organic compliant or certified organic ● Non-GMO Allergen & Gluten-free ● Kosher & Halal certified

 We consider Ashwagandha to be an herbal adaptogen, so expect it to follow hormetic dosing principles (see Neurohacker Dosing Principles).
 Herbal adaptogens tend to have a hormetic zone (or range) where there’s a favorable biological response.
 It’s important to be in this zone; it’s just as important not to be above it.
 So, it’s important to identify the lowest dose that can produce the desired response.
-Sensoril®—the standardized extract we use—produced a threshold response in a study that gave different daily dosages—125 mg, 250 mg, 500 mg.
+Sensoril®—the standardized extract we use—produced a threshold response in a study that gave different daily dosages—125 mg, 250 mg, and 500 mg.
 Effect size was slightly greater for the higher doses, but most of the change was evident with the lowest dose.
 We opted for this lower dose to be consistent with a core hormetic principle—only do or use as much as something as would be needed to stimulate the desired response.

 Mitochondrial structure and function